box-community/community-guidelines/README.md

 # About Box Community

-Welcome to the [Box](https://box.com) cumunity GitHub organization.
+Welcome to the [Box](https://box.com) community GitHub organization.

 [This organization](https://github.com/box-community) contains projects provided by developers at Box, as well as external developers who use the Box Platform API to drive their business.

 ## About this organization

-This organization contains projects that are build by and for the Box developer community.
+This organization contains projects that are built by and for the Box developer community.
 This includes:

 * Code samples
 * Unofficial SDK or client libraries